← Back

 Quick actions

-The sidebar includes a set of buttons that send pre-built commands to the active Claude session.
+The sidebar includes a set of buttons that send pre-built commands to the active session.
 Things like "create a PR," "commit changes," "show diff," and "review code."
 These are the commands I was typing manually dozens of times a day.
-Having them as one-click actions saves a surprising amount of time and context switching.
+They route to whichever provider is active, so the same one-click "create PR" works in a Claude session, a Codex session, or a Cursor session.

 Installation

 Harness runs on macOS 14 or newer (Apple Silicon and Intel).
-You need Claude Code installed with claude accessible in your PATH.
-Install with:
+You need at least one of Claude Code (claude), Codex CLI (codex), or Cursor CLI (agent) on your PATH.
+If a provider isn't installed, the app offers to install it inline from the title bar dropdown.
+Install Harness itself with:

 The app checks for updates at startup and every 4 hours.
 When a new version is available, you get a banner.
 Running the same curl command again updates to the latest release.